RuanCampello/noteworthy/README.md

 ### To add a new language, follow these steps:

-Create a new folder in the public/locales directory with the language name in English (e.g. spanish, dutch).
+Create a new folder in the public/locales directory with the language name in English (e.g. spanish, Dutch).
 Add translation JSON files (translations.json) in the new folder with the necessary translations.
-Update the locales.ts file at `src/utils/constants/locales.ts` to include the new language in the locales array.
+Update the locales.ts file at `src/lib/next-inlt/locales.ts` to include the new language in the locales array.

 ## Contributing